WTO slashes tariffs on IT goods but implementation held up

 "The majority have already confirmed their participation.
 We expect those participants who didn't, that they will soon," Azevedo told reporters.
 "And others who haven't even participated before have expressed their interest in joining."

-The five who had not yet signed up had different reasons for doing so, such as needing more time to consult with their ministries or because key officials were traveling, he said.
+The five who had not yet signed up had different reasons for doing so, such as needing more time to consult with their ministries or because key officials were travelling, he said.

 U.S. Ambassador Michael Punke said he was confident that those who had not signed up would join soon.